 If you want to use an existing Python you can install the necessary dependencies with conda

-conda install dask lxml matplotlib numpy pathlib pyqt pyqtgraph pywin32 requests
+conda install dask lxml matplotlib numpy pyqt pyqtgraph pywin32 requests

-python -m pip install dask lxml matplotlib numpy pathlib pyqt pyqtgraph pywin32 requests
+python -m pip install dask lxml matplotlib numpy pyqt pyqtgraph pywin32 requests

 pywin32 is only required on Windows.

 Go the directory where you want to clone the repository and enter